What Are the 4 Types of Brain Waves? (Actually 5!)

 Practical Ways to Work With Brain Waves

-- For better focus (Beta) - Try upbeat frequencies or binaural beats in the 14-30 Hz range when you need to concentrate
+• For better focus (Beta) – Try upbeat frequencies or low‑beta binaural beats when you need to concentrate.
+Our Cognitive Focus pack is built specifically for study and deep work blocks.

 Why This Matters for Mental Wellness